 My brother’s dog had HORRIBLE breath.
 Nothing they tried ever helped.
 They tried minty toys.
-Dental biscuits didn’t help.
-No improvement.
+Dental dog biscuits didn’t help or any of the many over the counter oral care products they had tried.
+There was simply no improvement and seemingly no solution.

-Just like in people, bad breath tells us something.
-It’s a marker for certain health issues.
+Just like in people, bad breath tells us something about ourselves and our pets.
+It can be a marker for a multitude of health issues, serious or simple to treat.

 First, you’ve got the obvious – dental or gum issues.